 The next incarnation of Slope Day, known as Springfest, appeared in the late 1970s.

 More changes to Slope Day occurred in 1985 when the legal drinking age changed from 18 to 21.

 After the drinking age changed, the University stopped serving alcohol at the event, though students showed up with their own.

 “In the years that followed … a number of students were treated for alcohol related emergencies,” said Tim Marchell ’82, director of mental health initiatives at Cornell Health Services.

 In response to the emergencies, the University attempted to end Slope Day in the early 1990s.
 As an alternative, a University-organized event was offered on North Campus.

 Since 2003, Slope Day has maintained a new format that includes live entertainment.

-For years, Slope Day was held on they last day of classes.
-But begining in 2014, Slope Day was held the day after the last day of classes due to changes in the academic calendar.
+For years, Slope Day was held on the last day of classes.
+But beginning in 2014, Slope Day was held the day after the last day of classes due to changes in the academic calendar.

 Please Enter Your Facebook App ID.
 Required for FB Comments.
 Click here for FB Comments Settings page